bad-alloc-heavy-industries/dragonBoot/docs/deploying/gateware.md

     :title: Windows

-    The easiest way to get started on Windows if not using the `YoWASP <#yowasp-yosys-and-nextpnr>`_ versions of the tools, is to use `oss-cad-suite-builder <https://github.com/YosysHQ/oss-cad-suite-build/releases>`_, run the latest installer for :code:`windows-x64`, and stick the :code:`oss-cad-suite/bin` directory from the installation in to your environment's :code:`%PATH%`.
+    The easiest way to get started on Windows if not using the `YoWASP <#yowasp-yosys-and-nextpnr>`_ versions of the tools, is to use `oss-cad-suite-builder <https://github.com/YosysHQ/oss-cad-suite-build/releases>`_.
+    Run the latest installer for :code:`windows-x64`, and stick the :code:`oss-cad-suite/bin` directory from the installation in to your environment's :code:`%PATH%`.

     .. note::